-We welcome input from anyone interested in security testing, both within and outside the AMTSO membership.
+We welcome input on the Standards project from anyone interested in security testing, both within and outside the AMTSO membership.
 If you have any suggestions or recommendations for the SWG team, you can use our Standards Change Request Form, or just send an email to firstname.lastname@example.org.

 As part of the Standards, AMTSO has undertaken to maintain a comprehensive Contact List system, enabling testers and vendors to open lines of communication on testing matters.
 One of the main aims of the Contact List is to ensure that all vendors potentially included in tests are given notification of upcoming tests, along with the proposed methodology in the form of an official AMTSO test plan.
 Vendors are then able to comment on any potential issues with the test plan prior to a test commencing, and can also register their interest in taking in active role in the running of the test.

 To request your details be added to the AMTSO Contact List, please use the Contact List Application Form.